Canterbury Music Hall

 Originally the Canterbury Arms pub, it was in use as a small theatre in 1851, it was reconstructed in 1854, and again in 1876 by architect Albert Bridgman.
 The interior decoration was by E.W.
 Bradwell and the theatre had a sliding roof designed and patented by Frederick Villiers.
 It was a very popular (and famous) music hall.
 Further alterations were carried out by noted theatre architect Frank Matcham in 1890, and it was reconstructed again in 1902, to the plans of Wylson & Long.

 The Canterbury Music Hall was closed in September 1940, due to wartime conditions.
 It soon re-opened but was closed in 1942 by German bomb damage.
-It never re-opened and the wrecked auditorium was demolished in the mid-1950’s and became a car park.
+It never re-opened and the wrecked auditorium was demolished in 1955 and became a car park.

 Just login to your account and subscribe to this theater